MetaMask/api-specs/README.md

 > **Note:** To make a significant change to the API, please submit a [MIP](https://github.com/MetaMask/metamask-improvement-proposals/tree/main).

-Edit the `openrpc.yaml` file.
+1. Edit the API specification in the `openrpc.yaml` file.

-- `yarn install` to setup the repo
+2. Run `yarn install` if you haven't previously set up the repository.
-- `yarn build` to regenerate the output file: `dist/build/openrpc.json`.
+3. Run `yarn run build` to re-generate the output file: `dist/build/openrpc.json`.

-> To view the result, paste that file's contents into [the OpenRPC playground](https://playground.open-rpc.org/).
+4. To view the result, paste that file's contents into [the OpenRPC playground](https://playground.open-rpc.org/).

 ### Build Process